Catastrophe in Elastic Tensegrity Frameworks: Algebraic reformulation

-We have particular interest in those parameter values $y \in \Omega$ where the number of regular isolated solutions $|\mathcal{L}_y|$ of $dL_y(x,\delta,\lambda) = 0$ is less than the equilibrium degree of the framework, since for those parameters local minima can disappear. \begin{definition} Define the \textit{catastrophe discriminant} $\cdisc \subset \Omega$ as the Zariski closure of the set of critical values of the projection map
+We have particular interest in those parameter values $y \in \Omega$ where the number of regular isolated solutions $|\mathcal{L}_y|$ of $dL_y(x,\delta,\lambda) = 0$ is less than the equilibrium degree of the framework. \begin{definition} Define the \textit{catastrophe discriminant} $\cdisc \subset \Omega$ as the Zariski closure of the set of critical values of the projection map